IRS Installment Agreement (Payment Plan)

 An IRS Installment agreement allows eligible taxpayers to pay back taxes over time.
 We help determine the best payment plan option, prevent defaults, and stop IRS collection actions when appropriate.

 An IRS installment agreement is a payment plan that allows a taxpayer to pay IRS tax debt over time instead of in one lump sum.
 The payment amount and terms depend on the type of agreement, the taxpayer’s financial situation, and compliance status.
+Choosing the right payment plan matter.
+A Payment plan that is set too high can lead to default, while an agreement that is not structured correctly may not stop certain IRS collection actions.

 Who Should Consider an IRS Payment Plan?